For Platform & Engineering Teams

 }

-Hash-chained.
-One event per tool call, decision, HITL checkpoint, redaction. org_id in the chain hash so cross-org tampering is structurally detectable.
-Every event has a parent_run_id so the run tree is navigable in the UI.
+Cryptographically chained.
+One event per tool call, decision, approval checkpoint, or redaction — scoped per tenant so cross-org tampering is structurally detectable.
+Every event is linked to its parent run so the entire decision tree is navigable in the operator UI.

 {